Presentation Design – PowerPoint or Prezi: which one’s better?

 Since Prezi launched, there have been two camps of opinion, and one phrase that sends shivers down your spine whether you’re pro PowerPoint or against: “death by PowerPoint”.
 You either live by it or you consider it unfair on a piece of software that is perhaps vilified without reason.
 After all, it’s been around for decades, so it’s obviously still doing a very good job.

 Maybe a PowerPoint presentation is “dull” because its features or functionality haven’t been maximised to their full potential, or perhaps the (lack of) presenting skills are to blame? (we all know not everybody enjoys presenting to an audience, whether virtual or in person, it just doesn’t suit everyone’s style or personality, and that’s absolutely fine of course).
-Maybe the presentation design is not as strong, or effective, as it could be.
+Maybe the design of the presentation is not as strong, or effective, as it could be.
 Or is Prezi more “interesting” because it’s newer and at first sight more dynamic?
 Or perhaps it’s because people are not as familiar with Prezi as they are with PowerPoint, and “bright, shiny and new” immediately attracts.

 PowerPoint – built with a solid structure